Can You Weld Cast Iron to Steel? And How to Do It

 Peening will counter the weld metal’s shrinkage and is very important since one side is steel.
-As mentioned, steel will pull the cast iron, and it might crack it.
+As mentioned, steel will pull the casting, and it might crack it.

 If you do not use nickel-based filler metals, peening is of utmost importance, and you should never forget it.